ugate/sqler/jsdocp/tutorial/1-manual.md

   await exc1.commit();
 } catch (err) {
   if (exc1) {
-    // when a transaction has been created, rollback
-    // any changes
+    // can rollback using either exc1.rollback() or exc2.rollback()
     await exc1.rollback();
   }
   throw err;
 }
 ```
 > __It's imperative that `commit` or `rollback` be called when using `beginTransaction()` and `autoCommit = false` is set on all statements within a transaction since the underlying connection is typically left open until one of those functions is invoked.
 Not doing so could quickly starve available connections!
-It's equally important not to have more transactions in progress than what is available in the connection pool being used by the underlying dialect.__
+It's also equally important not to have more transactions in progress than what is available in the connection pool being used by the underlying dialect.__

 #### 🗄️ Caching SQL <sub id="cache"></sub>:
 By default all SQL files are read once during [Manager.init](Manager.html#init), but there are other options for controlling the frequency of the SQL file reads by passing a [cache (see example)](global.html#Cache) container into the [Manager constructor](Manager.html#Manager).